w-okada/voice-changer/README_dev_en.md

 ## Prerequisit

-- Linux or WSL2 (not tested for Mac )
+- Linux(ubuntu, debian) or WSL2, (not tested for other linux distributions and Mac)
 - Anaconda

 ## Preparation